lextm/jekyll-theme-chirpy/_posts/2022-6-11-running-nodejs-web-apps-on-iis-with-httpplatformhandler.md

 ```

 ### Next.js
 To run Next.js web apps locally you might be quite familiar with `next start` command.
-Therefore, if you want to host a Next.js web app on IIS, you might need to modify `web.config` as below to invoke `next start` properly,
+Therefore, if you want to host them on IIS, you might need to modify `web.config` as below to invoke `next start` properly,

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>